fireflyoo/coffeescript-windows/README.md

 To use it, invoke `coffee.cmd` like so:

-    coffee input.coffee output.js
+    coffee input.coffee output.jsTo get in REPL mode

-If an output is not specified, it is written to `stdout`.
+~~If an output is not specified, it is written to `stdout`.
 In neither an input or output are specified then data is assumed to be on `stdin`.
-For example:
+For example:~~

-    type input.coffee | coffee > output.js
+~~    type input.coffee | coffee > output. ~~

 Errors are written to `stderr`.